A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Model Details

 \section{Model Details}

-The proposed three-groups suite of statistical models requires the separate development of a model for each experimental data type, conditional on the collection of genes belonging to null, deleterious, or beneficial groups.
+The proposed three-groups suite of statistical models requires the separate development of a sub-model for each experimental data type, conditional on the collection of genes belonging to null, deleterious, or beneficial groups.
 Each sub-model is tailored to its particular response type, but each is built upon the common three-groups structure, allowing pooling of information through the shared group labels.
+The shared group labels $G_j$ for gene $j \in 1, \ldots J$ are modeled with a Dirichlet-categorical distribution which induces an automatic multiplicity adjustment \citep{scott-2010a} (Section 2 of the Supplementary Materials).
+Our complete model, including the RNA-seq sub-model, the GWAS sub-model, and shared components, is written out in the first section of the Supplementary Materials.